Indiana University

 You can set an initial keyframe for a layer by clicking on the stopwatch icon.
 Anytime you change the parameter you've clicked the stopwatch icon for, a new keyframe is automatically created wherever your position indicator is.
 An X will appear in the keyframe box.

 Keyframe interpolation - You can set how keyframes react temporally and spatially (time and space).
-Temporal keyframes effect how the keyframe is applied over time (slow down, speed up, stop) Spatial keyframes effect how the keyframe effects the layer within the space of the composition.

 You can set keyframes to be linear, auto bezier, or continous bezier.